-IIPA continues to urge the Government of Belarus to improve its border enforcement - to prevent any optical disc or other hard-copy production plant or equipment from Russia (or other neighboring countries) from relocating to Belarus, as well as to stop the importing and exporting of illegal optical media discs (CDs, DVDs, CD-ROMs, CD-Rs, etc.).
-IIPA is aware of one optical disc plant (opened in 2004) in Belarus.
-The Vigmaplast optical disc replication plant is operating near Minsk; it has two lines and an estimated plant capacity of seven million discs a year.
-We understand that it was assigned a source identification (SID) code.
+IIPA continues to urge the Government of Belarus to improve its border enforcement - to prevent any optical disc plant production or equipment from Russia (or other neighboring countries) from relocating to Belarus, as well as to stop the importing and exporting of illegal optical media discs (CDs, DVDs, CD-ROMs, CD-Rs, etc.).
+IIPA is aware of one legal optical disc plant (opened in 2004) in Belarus (the Vigmaplast optical disc replication plant, near Minsk).

-Legal Reform Deficiencies: In 1996, Belarus enacted a new law on copyright and neighboring rights; amendments were adopted in 1998.
-The 1998 amendments were intended to, among other things, partially implement the WIPO "digital" treaties (WCT and WPPT).
-In 2011, Belarus completely revised its copyright and neighboring rights law (repealing and replacing the 1996 law and the 1998 amendments).
-It also revised its Civil Code, including those provisions pertaining to intellectual property (copyright).
-The 2011 Copyright Law does further implement the digital treaties, including covering anti-circumvention devices and services, and the removal or alteration of rights management information (Article 55.2).
-The remedies for anti-circumvention and rights management information protection include injunctive relief, monetary damages, and seizure of devices.
+Legal Reform Deficiencies: The Copyright Law of Belarus was first adopted in 1996, with amendments in 1998 (for WIPO "Internet treaties" implementation, at least in part), and amended again in 2011.
+The 2011 Copyright Law repealed and replaced the 1996 law and 1998 amendments.
+It also revised the Civil Code, including those provisions pertaining to intellectual property (copyright).
+The 2011 Copyright Law also included Internet treaty implementation measures, prohibiting anti-circumvention devices and services, and protected against the removal or alteration of rights management information (Article 55.2).
+The remedies for anti-circumvention and rights management information protection included injunctive relief, monetary damages, and seizure of devices.
 Related Criminal Code provisions (adopted in 2000) apply; these provisions (Article 201) include sanctions of up to five years imprisonment for repeat offenders of copyright and neighboring rights violations.
-The new Article 55.2 (in an unofficial translation) does appear to cover prohibitions on the manufacture, importation, sale, distribution, or other trafficking in devices or services that are aimed at circumventing technological protection measures, as well as outlawing acts of circumvention ("any action"), and it protects the "removal or alteration" of rights management information.
-Already noted are the problems with the performers'/producers' right of communication to the public.
+Article 55.2 (in an unofficial translation) prohibits the manufacture, importation, sale, distribution, or other trafficking in devices or services that are aimed at circumventing technological protection measures, as well as outlawing acts of circumvention ("any action"), and it protects the "removal or alteration" of rights management information.

 Enforcement: With the exception of some civil remedies in the Copyright Law itself, most of the IPR enforcement provisions in Belarus are found in the penal, administrative and civil codes (and other laws, such as the customs laws).
-Under Article 56 of the Copyright Law (2011), civil penalties for copyright or neighboring rights violations include injunctive relief, damages (including lost profits), seizure and impoundment of infringing copies, as well as statutory penalties of between 10 and 50,000 times the minimum wage; these remedies also apply, according to Article 56.2 to anti-circumvention and rights management information violations.
+Under Article 56 of the Copyright Law (2011), civil penalties for copyright or neighboring rights violations include injunctive relief, damages (including lost profits), seizure and impoundment of infringing copies, as well as statutory penalties of between 10 and 50,000 times the minimum wage.
+These remedies also apply, according to Article 56.2 to anti-circumvention and rights management information violations.
 Belarusian officials point to the Civil Code (1998, amended in 2011) as providing additional remedies for IPR violations.

-In general, levels of piracy remain extremely high, and enforcement remains virtually inadequate in Belarus.
-For example, BSA | The Software Alliance (BSA) reports that in 2011, the software piracy rate in Belarus was 87%, representing a commercial value of unlicensed software of US\$87 million.1 IIPA continues to recommend a focus on legal reforms, as well as on enforcement, including steps against digital piracy, and against hard copy piracy - running raids and seizures, commencing criminal cases against commercial pirates, and using administrative remedies to curtail street piracy.
+In general, levels of piracy remain extremely high, and enforcement remains virtually nonexistent in Belarus.
+For example, BSA I The Software Alliance (BSA) reports that in 2011, the software piracy rate in Belarus was 87%, representing a commercial value of unlicensed software of US\$87 million.
+IIPA continues to recommend a focus on legal reforms, as well as on enforcement, including steps against online piracy, and against hard copy piracy - running raids and seizures, commencing criminal cases against commercial pirates, and using administrative remedies to curtail street piracy.